txoof/PaperPi/documentation/Plugins.md

 When PaperPi starts, all plugins that are configured and active are added as `self.update_function` to a generic `Plugin` class.
 This happens automatically and is managed for you.
 The `Plugin` class offers several built-in functions and properties that plugins can take advantage of.
 See the "BUILTIN FUNCTIONS" section below.

 See the included [`demo_plugin`](../paperpi/plugins/demo_plugin) for a simple, well documented plugin that can be used as a template for building a plugin.

+### PLUGIN REQUIREMENTS

+Plugin must contain, at minimum, a `[plugin_name].py` file that contains an `update_function()`.
+Addtional files are also required for a complete plugin package.
+See the [Packaging Plugins](#packaging-plugins) section below.

+#### `update_function()`

+* Must return a 3-tuple of `(is_updated(bool), data(dict), priority(int))
+* Must accept args/kwargs
+* Must have a docstring that explains it's basic function and any information an end user may need to configure/setup the plugin.
+This docstring must end with exactly `%U` on the very last line.
+The docstring will be displayed when using the `--plugin_info` option.

+#### User-facing functions

+Plugins may contain user-facing functions that can be run from the command line using the `--run_plugin_func plugin_name.function`.
+For an example, see the `met_no.get_coord` user-facing function.

+User-facing functions should have a docstring that ends with `%U` on the very last line.
+The docstring should explain the function and it's usage.
+The docstring will be displayed when using the `--plugin_info plugin_name.function` option.

 ### BUILTIN FUNCTIONS AVAILABLE TO PLUGINS